 - a sensor number connected to a node (3 bits, 0 to 7)

 - the node number connected to the controller (4 bits, 0 to 15)

 - whether the sensor turned on or off (1 bit, 1 for detect or 0 for no detect)

 Just about any Arduino device with enough I/O pins can serve as a sensor controller.
-For testing, I have used an Arduino UNO, but for the actual layout I’ll probably use an Adafruit Pro Trinket, which is much more compact and less expensive than the UNO but still has sufficient I/O pins.
+For testing, I have used an Arduino UNO, but for the actual layout I’ll probably use an Adafruit Pro Trinket or ItsyBitsy 32u4, which are much more compact and less expensive than the UNO but still have sufficient I/O pins.